 Some people have asked what some of the words/abbreviations I use in the casts mean.
 Here's a quick cheat sheet for the lazy.

-Collision Meshes - The physical representation of an object in the game world.
+The physical representation of an object in the game world.
 Includes hitboxes, depending on the subject.
 These tend to be 3d models based on the source objects, so the insane amount of inaccurate collision we see everywhere is generally a direct result of incompetence.

-I-Frames - i frames are the invulnerable frames typically associated with certain animations such as dodging/rolling, though many animations of various types may have them.
+"i" Frames are the invulnerable frames typically associated with certain animations such as dodging/rolling, though many animations of various types may have them.
 The more frames of invulnerability a frame has, the greater the window to "absorb" attacks is, and the less frames it has, the greater the difficulty in avoiding certain types of damage becomes.
 Note that some games don't use this system.

-IK - Inverse Kinematics.
+Inverse Kinematics.
 Remember when Blizzard spent half the sc2 announce talking about how IK is so great?
 Yeah.
 It's pretty basic technology that, in layman's terms, is generally used to keep feet and stuff on the surface of angular and multi-level terrain.
 Problem is, almost no developer rigs their IK or collision meshes properly and shit freaks out.
 IK has other applications, but this is the most commonly noted.

-LOD/LODing - Level of detail.
+Level of detail.
 3d games generally dynamically downgrade texture resolution (mipmapping) and mesh triangle count based on distance.
 In a good game you never notice it.
 In most games, it's really obvious and badly done, especially console games.
 Most engines automate LODing, such as Unreal, but have configurable thresholds.
 Default settings tend to be aggressive, and most developers don't understand their tools enough to change defaults.

-Z-Axis - When I talk about Z-Axis, I am making specific references to the way games or game content handle vertical objects or mechanics.
+When I talk about Z-Axis, I am making specific references to the way games or game content handle vertical objects or mechanics.
 For example, Starcraft 2 is 3d but doesn't have a real Z-Axis in its engine, thus you can't have units walking over and under bridges (other than through physics objects).
 Another example is units hitting you through the floor/ceiling in World of Warcraft, because their attack range is only looking for horizontal adjacency.
 Extremely few engines support mechanical Z-Axis, and fewer yet feature Z-Axis elements in their games.
 This is a great way to determine incompetence or laziness or both.
 Generally speaking, most 3d games aren't actually 3d and should never have been built as 3d to begin with.

-HDR - Something developers almost never configure properly.
+Something developers almost never configure properly.

-Culling - Methods used by games to remove objects or occlude them from view, usually for performance reasons.
+Methods used by games to remove objects or occlude them from view, usually for performance reasons.
 This can be abused/broken in many ways, depending how badly the engine is programmed (see: Conan).

 Reference material -